huynguyentran/Odoo-Status-Page/README.md

 # odoo-status-page-us-internship
-US internship's project to manage website status using Odoo
+US internship project to manage website status using Odoo as the backend database.